panada/app/README.md

 Routing is a way to lets you define certain URLs that you map to different areas of your application.

-There are 3 entities that must be defined in Router class.
+There are 3 entities that must be defined in Router config file.

 #### 1. Patterns